Veterinary Microbiology and Preventive Medicine (VMPM)

 Prereq: Junior classification

 Historical and contemporary factors contributing to disparities in health outcomes for persons disadvantaged by income, location, ethnicity, sexual orientation, and abilities.
 Analysis and evaluation of health promotional materials, such as campaigns, and community-based interventions focused on reducing global health disparities.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities Requirement.
 (Typically Offered: Spring)

 (Cross-listed with GLOBE 3600/ MICRO 3600).